Having good oral hygiene starts at an early age. It is a habit built before your child even gets their baby teeth.

 How Does the Nuffield Dental Group Cater Specifically to Children?

-- Our X-ray equipment is green-certified land emit low-radiation doses (X-rays will be taken only if necessary);
+- Our X-ray equipment is green-certified land emit low-radiation doses (X-rays will be taken solely if necessary);

 - All our clinics are Baby Bonus Scheme Approved Institutions;

 - We are also proud to say Nuffield Dental Serangoon Gardens has a designated play zone for kids.
 Keeping them engaged and distracted can help with anxiety levels and a smoother journey for both parents and paediatric dentists.

 Tips for Keeping Teeth & Gums Clean